Enigmaaaaaa/Drug_Chain/README.md

 To view the blockchain: Make a `GET` request to `http://localhost:3000/getChain` to get a copy of the blockchain.

-To open the frontend, `cd` into `frontend` and run `npm install` , the frontend will open on some open port by default.

 Connect each node with its peers [Option `1` in the CLI] before interacting with the blockchain.